 Orient is renowned for the fact that all of their watch parts are made in-house, rather than outsourced parts.

 They began in 1950 and are currently regarded as one of the top Japanese watch brands.
 Orient is particularly well-regarded for its pilot-style watches, as you will have met in our reviews!

-Lastly, Casio is a top-class watch brand particularly famous for their unbelievably strong G Shock line of watches.
+Lastly, Casio is a top-class watch brand particularly famous for its unbelievably strong G Shock line of watches.

-The brand began crafting watches in 1950, and are still producing stunning new pieces such as the Edifice range.
+The brand began crafting watches in 1950, and is still producing stunning new pieces such as the Edifice range.

 Design of Japanese Watches

 The designs of Japanese watches vary quite drastically, yet they all share the same element of sophistication, quality and class.

 Traditionally, brands tend to have their own style they go for.
 For example, Casio watches are usually quite robust and dense, with athletic styles.

 On the other hand, Orient watches are best known for their dress style and more classic appearance.

 In terms of internal designs, Japanese watches hold a plethora of differences.